 Are you aged 16-30?
 Are you at school, university or working?
 Do you feel worried, stressed or anxious?
 Perhaps you are feeling lonely and don’t want to tell anyone yet.
-This week as we raise awareness of mental health we invite you to recognise the symptoms and try a new way to do something about it.
+This week, as we raise awareness of mental health, we invite you to recognise the symptoms and try some selfcare to do something about it.

 Your feelings are valid and you are not alone.
 “One in four of us will experience a mental health problem each year” says Paul Farmer, Chief Executive of Mind, a leading mental health charity.
 If you are often feeling nervous, panicky, overwhelmed, out of control or finding it difficult to concentrate, it may be time to get support.

-How do you know if you are anxious?
+Selfcare 101: How to you know if you are anxious

 You can begin to feel anxious from a range of causes and it can create a variety of feelings both physiologically and psychologically.
 Sometimes anxiety can present itself physically, such as a low appetite or stomach cramps, having a dry mouth, feeling faint or trembling or hot, or even your heart beating faster than usual.